 Our bones provide the infrastructure of our bodies.
 They allow us stand upright, walk, and do all the daily tasks we need to do.
 When a bone is broken, it inhibits our movements and can be painful.
 Unfortunately, it doesn't always take much to break a bone.
 A mere slip and fall or trip and fall accident can result a broken wrist, arm, ankle, or rib.

 If you have suffered a broken bone in a slip and fall accident, you need to consult a dedicated NJ slip and fall injury attorney.
-The Princeton law office of Lependorf & Silverstein, P.C. has represented New Jersey slip and fall accident victims for over 20 years.
-To get the representation you need, call us at (609) 240-0040 to schedule a free, comprehensive consultation.
+The Princeton law office of Lependorf & Silverstein, P.C. has represented slip and fall accident victims for over 25 years.
+To get the best legal representation, call us at (609) 240-0040 to schedule a free, comprehensive consultation.

 All property owners are required to keep the condition of their property safe.
 This includes houses, stores, offices, yards, etc. This means the property can't have unreasonable hazards, such as slippery floors, unsecured carpet edges, debris in walkways, low-hanging fixtures, faulty wiring, damaged stairways, and sidewalks.
 A property owner must maintain their property and repair anything that could cause someone to become injured.
 In legal terms, this is known as "premises liability."
 If a property owner doesn't keep their property reasonably safe and a person is injured, they can be held liable.

 Suppose you or a family member is shopping at a supermarket.
 A section of the store's tile floor has recently been mopped, but no cautionary cones or signs warn of the floor's condition.
 You or the family member slips on wet tile, causing an injury.
 The owner of the supermarket can be held liable for the injury.